danbaragan/codecool_tools/README.md

 - github [token](https://github.com/settings/tokens) to put in .env file
 - rename the needed templates inside data/ folder

+## Gtihub Token

+You need a token with at least the following:
+- workflow (will include everything in repo)
+- admin:org:read:org

 ## Usage

 Generally, ./<script.py> -h is our friend.